L'Osteria della Trippa

 Is L'Osteria della Trippa worth booking in Rome?

-Yes — and if you're serious about Lazio cooking, it should be near the best of your list.
+Yes; and if you're serious about Lazio cooking, it should be near the best of your list.
 L'Osteria della Trippa on Via Goffredo Mameli in Trastevere is a Michelin Bib Gourmand holder for both 2024 and 2025, meaning Michelin's inspectors have confirmed that the quality-to-price ratio here is strong enough to flag it twice over.
 At the single-euro price tier, that's a meaningful credential.
-This is not a tourist trap dressed up as a trattoria — it's a kitchen that has earned its reputation by doing Lazio's canon properly, portion after generous portion.
+This is not a tourist trap dressed up as a trattoria; it's a kitchen that has earned its reputation by doing Lazio's canon properly, portion after generous portion.

 What the kitchen does well

 The name tells you exactly what this place prioritises.
-Trippa alla romana is the anchor dish, and it's the kind of preparation that requires patience and technique: slow-cooked tripe in tomato sauce, finished with pecorino, in a format that has fed Romans for centuries.
+Trippa alla romana is the anchor dish, it's the kind of preparation that requires patience and technique: slow-cooked tripe in tomato sauce, finished with pecorino, in a format that has fed Romans for centuries.
 But the menu reaches further into the Lazio tradition than tripe alone.
 Coratella, lamb offal cooked with artichokes, is the kind of dish that disappears from menus elsewhere because chefs find it too demanding or diners find it too confronting.
 Here it's a fixture.
-Artichokes alla giudia, the Jewish-Roman preparation that calls for frying a whole artichoke until the outer leaves go crackling crisp, requires clean oil, the right variety, and proper timing.
+Artichokes alla giudia, the Jewish-Roman preparation that calls for frying a whole artichoke until the outer leaves go crackling crisp, requires clean oil, the right variety, proper timing.
 Done well, it's one of the more technically rewarding vegetable dishes in Italian cooking.
 Done badly, it's greasy and flat.
 L'Osteria della Trippa does it well.

-The pasta section covers the three pillars of Roman sauce work: amatriciana, carbonara, and cacio e pepe.
+The pasta section covers the three pillars of Roman sauce work: amatriciana, carbonara, cacio e pepe.
 Each of these is deceptively simple and technically exacting.
 Carbonara without scrambled egg, cacio e pepe without clumping, amatriciana with guanciale that's rendered properly, getting all three right in the same kitchen, consistently, is harder than it looks.
 The Bib Gourmand recognition across two consecutive years suggests this kitchen is managing it.

 For context on what Lazio cuisine looks like at a different scale and setting, Degli Angeli in Magliano Sabina and Mingone in Carnello both work the same regional tradition from outside Rome, worth knowing if you're travelling through the region rather than staying in the city.